hitpoint6/Langchain-OpenAI-Practice/README.md

        - Intelligently choose a function to improve answer for an given question.
        - Generate a description of a function given its source code.
        Stack: OpenAI function call API
+### Find Topics
+       Find topics in a given dataset.
+Useful for finding topics in texts.
+       Stack: sklearn.cluster.KMeans, silhouette_score
+### Chat Stream
+       Chat streaming chunk the outputs and send them to client section by section.
+       Stack: OpenAI ChatCompletion Stream mode
 ### Langchain Agent
         Answer latest questions about 2023 winter xgame with google search.
         Stack: serpapi (google search), langchain (self-ask-with-search agent, zero-shot-rect-description agent)